Florida Highway Patrol’s Interdiction Unit

 If you fail to request an APH, then pursuant to Section 932.704(5)(b), upon receipt of the complaint, the court will review it and make an additional probable cause determination.
 After the judge reviews the application, the judge usually signs the order, finding probable cause.

-The attorney for the agency will then file a complaint called a “verified complaint for probable cause and for final order of forfeiture.”
-When Florida Highway Patrol seized the property, Ms. Christie S. Utt, General Counsel for FHP, or an Assistant General Counsel working under Ms. Utt files the complaint.
+The attorney for the agency will then file an initial application called the “verified complaint for probable cause and for final order of forfeiture.”
+When Florida Highway Patrol seized the property, David Arthmann, General Counsel for FHP, a Deputy Chief Counsel, or Assistant General Counsel working under the General Counsel files the complaint.

 Any person with an interest in the property will usually be served with a copy of the complaint for forfeiture and directions to the claimant on how to respond.